The gap between the poorest children and their classmates by the time they start school.

-Priority should be given to ensuring more early years staff gain Qualified Teacher Status, with the increase in pay, conditions and status this would entail.
+Priority should also be given to ensuring more early years staff gain Qualified Teacher Status, with the increase in pay, conditions and status this would entail.
 The aim should be to have a qualified teacher in every setting.
-More generally, the government should invest in improving qualifications for all practitioners in the sector.

-The government’s flagship childcare policy gives working parents 30 hours of free childcare a week, marking a shift in focus towards childcare affordability.
-Yet our research has shown that this policy has been implemented at the expense of providing high-quality early years education for disadvantaged toddlers.
+The government’s flagship childcare policy gives working parents 30 hours of free childcare a week, marking a shift in focus towards making childcare affordable, rather than targeting early education to where it is most needed.